Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Introduction

 Here, we take the next step in SFH modeling by combining the \texttt{COLIBRI} AGB star models with the well-tested CMD modeling framework \texttt{MATCH} \citep{dolphin02} in order to measure quantitative SFHs exclusively from NIR observations of AGB stars. \texttt{MATCH} is a widely used, mature CMD fitting code that has been used to measure SFHs for $>100$ galaxies from resolved star CMDs \citep[e.g.,][]{Skillman2003,Williams09,McQuinn10,Monelli10,Weisz2011,Cole14, Weisz2014,Lewis15,McQuinn2015,Skillman17,williams17,Savino2023,Weisz23a,McQuinn2024a,McQuinn2024b, McQuinn2024c}.
-Though the incorporation of the \texttt{COLIBRI} models into \texttt{MATCH} is challenging (e.g., because of the need to correctly accounting for self-extinction in AGB stars), it provides several important benefits including a well-vetted framework for CMD analysis, robust uncertainty determination, and uniformity with \texttt{MATCH}-based SFHs of nearby galaxies based on optical CMDs, which we use to validate the reliability of our AGB star-based SFHs.
+Though the incorporation of the \texttt{COLIBRI} models into \texttt{MATCH} is challenging (e.g., because of the need to correctly accounting for self-extinction in AGB stars), it provides several important benefits including a well-vetted framework for CMD analysis, robust uncertainty determination, and uniformity with \texttt{MATCH}-based SFHs of nearby galaxies based on optical CMDs, which we use to validate the reliability of our AGB star SFHs.

 Using this newly established framework, we take several steps to illustrate the technique in practice.
 We first fit mock data to illustrate self-consistency in our modeling.
 We then measure the SFH of M31's outer disk using ground-based NIR observations.
-This region was selected to overlap with the PHAT survey \citep{Dalcanton12b, williams14, williams23}, which measured the spatially resolved SFH of the same region using deep HST optical CMDs \citep[hereafter \citetalias{williams17}]{williams17}, providing a useful comparison point for our AGB star-only based SFHs.
+This region was selected to overlap with the Panchromatic Hubble Andromeda Treasury (PHAT) survey \citep{Dalcanton12b, williams14, williams23}, which measured the spatially resolved SFH of the same region using deep \textit{Hubble Space Telescope} (HST) optical CMDs \citep[hereafter \citetalias{williams17}]{williams17}, providing a useful comparison point for our AGB star SFHs.
 Finally, we demonstrate the scientific potential of this new method by measuring the spatially resolved SFH of M31's inner stellar halo using only ground-based NIR CMDs of AGB stars.

 With this decade's revolution of NIR telescopes like the \textit{James Webb Space Telescope (JWST), Euclid}, and the \textit{Nancy Grace Roman Space Telescope (Roman)}, NIR imaging of AGB stars is already becoming abundantly available \citep{Weisz23b, Anand24a, Anand24b, Boyer24, Hoyt2024, Hunt24, lee24, Li24, Nally24, Newman2024}, and is expected to substantially grow in the next decade.
 Our study lays the foundational groundwork for combining these exquisite NIR observations of AGB stars and their improved stellar models to measure SFHs of galaxies significantly farther than what is currently possible using optical CMDs.